The problem with intrinsic motivation

 Do a friend, team member and your kids a favor

 Finally, remember that intrinsic motivation is just one of three ways to be optimally motivated.
 If intrinsic motivation eludes you in the moment, don’t default to extrinsic motivation.
-Motivation research proves that doing what you love is a joy, but aligning what you do with important values and a sense of purpose will still generate the positive energy you need to be creative and productive -- and could prove even more meaningful.
+Intrinsic and extrinsiv motivation research proves that doing what you love is a joy, but aligning what you do with important values and a sense of purpose will still generate the positive energy you need to be creative and productive -- and could prove even more meaningful.